apax-hub/apax/docs/source/_tutorials/molecular_dynamics.rst

 PIC

-Congratulations, you have calculated the first observable from a trajectory generated with gmnn-jax and jaxMD!
+Congratulations, you have calculated the first observable from a trajectory generated with apax and jaxMD!

 ## Custom Simulation Loops

 More complex simulation loops are relatively easy to build yourself in JaxMD (see their colab notebooks for examples).
-Trained GMNN models can of course be used as `energy_fn` in such custom simulations.
+Trained apax models can of course be used as `energy_fn` in such custom simulations.
-If you have a suggestion for adding some MD feature or thermostat to the core of `gmnn-jax`, feel free to open up an issue on Github LINK.
+If you have a suggestion for adding some MD feature or thermostat to the core of `apax`, feel free to open up an issue on Github LINK.